Loboc River Cruise

 After crossing out the last church on our list, we finally headed to the heavenly Bluewater Panglao Resort (resort reviews), our official accommodation for the long heritage tour.
 It felt nice checking in smoothly after a long day.

-My Room at Bluewater Panglao Resort
+Bluewater Panglao Resort cantilevered beds

-My Room at Bluewater Panglao Resort
+Bluewater Panglao Resort cantilevered beds

 Boodle Fight Dinner